 |Image copyright McGraw-Hill, 1973

 |As far as I know Data General Nova 1200 was the first commercial computer using the 74181 (1970)

-To be sure about the date on which the chip first appeared, I did a research on the rare previous
+To be sure about the date on which the chip first appeared, I did a research on the previous data

-librarian at the Technische Universität Chemnitz Universitätsbibliothek (Chemnitz, Germany) was: "I only found SN54180/74180
+at the Technische Universität Chemnitz Universitätsbibliothek (Chemnitz, Germany) was: "I only found SN54180/74180 function.

-function.
 It is the last entry of the numeric index and in the "Table VIII.
 Series 54/74 Generalized Loading Factors".
-I received
+I received similar

-similar proof from the Northeastern University Libraries (Boston, Massachusetts): the August 1969 Catalog's index mentions
+proof from the Northeastern University Libraries (Boston, Massachusetts): the August 1969 Catalog's index mentions 52 standard

-52 standard TTL devices including 30 MSI functions, with L- and H- variants, but not the 74181 function.
-Same kind response
+TTL devices including 30 MSI functions, with L- and H- variants, but not the 74181 function.
+Same kind response from the German

 This apparently was satisfactory, until I was told by the Computer History Museum (Mountain View,